top of page

 Paper Bale.jpg

-Through a 4-week residency, the program offers artists housing, studio space, project and community facilitation, a $1500 stipend, access to unlimited materials at local waste disposal sites, and the time and space to focus solely on their art.
-As a component of each residency, artists spend time providing opportunities for learning, dialog and enrichment within the community.
+Through a 4 or 6 week residency, the program offers housing for visiting artists, studio space, project and community facilitation, a stipend, and access to materials at local waste disposal sites.
+As a component of each residency, artists provide opportunities for learning, dialog and community engagement.

 SolidWasteLogo.png